Getting regular exercise before hip replacement surgery will make recovery easier.

 If you have access to a swimming pool, use it!
 Working out in the water is a gentle way to exercise muscles.
 It can also improve balance and coordination.
 A physical therapist may work with you in a pool therapy program.
 You can also try pool walking on your own.
 Stand in waist- to chest-deep water with your arms out to the sides.
 Then slowly walk forward.
 To avoid overdoing it, ask your physical therapist how long to exercise.
 He or she can also give you tips on pool safety.

-Contact your healthcare provider if any exercise causes increasing pain or swelling in your hip; if you’re not sure how to do an exercise correctly and safely; or if you need help learning to use your walker or crutches.
+Contact your healthcare provider if any exercise causes increasing pain or swelling in your hip, or if you’re not sure how to do an exercise correctly and safely.

 If you are dealing with an injury, facing surgery or coping with chronic pain, Vanderbilt Orthopaedics offers a full spectrum of care.
 Our specialists work with you from evaluation and “prehab” through physical therapy and, if needed, surgery.
 We’ll help you get back to doing the things you love, pain-free.
 To make an appointment, call 615-936-7846.